 T2: Tumour > 2 and < 4 cm

 T3: Tumour with invasion of maxilla, mandible, orbit or temporal bone

 T4a: Tumour with gross cortical bone/marrow invasion

-T4b: Tumor with skull base or axial skeleton invasion including foraminal involvement and/or vertebral foramen involvement to the epidural space
+T4b: Tumour with skull base or axial skeleton invasion, including foraminal involvement and/or vertebral foramen involvement to the epidural space

 NX: Regional lymph nodes cannot be assessed

 N1: Metastasis in one local lymph node ≤ 3 cm

 N2: Metastasis in a single ipsilateral lymph node > 3 cm and ≤ 6 cm or in multiple ipsilateral nodes ≤ 6 cm.

 N3: Metastasis in lymph node ≥ 6 cm

 There are several lesions that can be mistaken for a basal cell carcinoma, especially: